MCCTeam/MCCTeam.github.io/docs/guide/installation.md

 ### Linux, Mac OS, Unix

-_NOTE: Since you're most likely using Linux, Unix or MacOS, I'll assume that you should be able to install git on your own.
-If you don't search it up for your platofrm, it should be easy_
+> **ℹ️ NOTE: Since you're most likely using Linux, Unix or MacOS, I'll assume that you should be able to install git on your own.
+If you don't search it up for your platofrm, it should be easy**

 Requirements: